Skip to content

 What is Bluetooth?

-Bluetooth is wireless technology that lets devices like pens, keyboards, mice, and speakers connect to your computer without any cables.
+Bluetooth (a short-range wireless technology) connects devices like pens, keyboards, and mice to computers without any cables.

-Want to learn more about Bluetooth?
-Check out this simple guide: How to Turn Bluetooth On or Off in Windows 11
+Want to learn more about Bluetooth ?
+Check out this guide: How to Turn Bluetooth On or Off in Windows 11

 Step 1Turn On Bluetooth